ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/sir_model.png" alt="SIR model of the covid-19 pandemic">
 </p>

-And this is the frequency distribution of the first digits superimposed with the theoretical Benford's distribution (dotted red line):
+And this is the frequency distribution of the first digits superimposed with the theoretical Benford's distribution (dotted black line):

 {% highlight Mathematica %}
 {% raw %}